What we need to eat as cancer survivors

 - 46 grams per day for the average sedentary woman.

-Once I got that into my head, I could plan easy-to-eat food that contained fruit, vegetables (inc. salad and tomatoes) and lots of easy ideas to get my protein fix, from pots of yogurt, matchbox size pieces of cheese, feta cheese to crumble on top of a salad, small tins of baked beans, tuna, hard-boiled eggs to store in fridge, nuts to snack on; in fact it was surprising how much protein I could muster up – without touching no-nos such as processed meats like chorizo, salami, most ham, and other meats with preservatives.
+Once I got that into my head, I could plan easy-to-eat food that contained fruit, vegetables (inc. salad and tomatoes) and lots of simple ideas to get my daily protein fix, from pots of yogurt, matchbox size pieces of cheese, feta cheese to crumble on top of a salad, small tins of baked beans, tuna, sardines, salmon, hard-boiled eggs to store in fridge, nuts to snack on; in fact it was surprising how much protein I could muster up – without touching no-nos such as processed meats like chorizo, salami, most ham, and other meats with preservatives.

 Read more on protein : Protein 101: What It Is, Why It’s Important and How to Get More